aboelsoud3/Pere-Spring-Demo/README.md

   then you can find end-points documentation at :
   [company-controller](http://localhost:8080/swagger-ui.html#/company-controller)

-  7. final you can test it via postman or frint-end Angular application :
+  7. final you can test it via postman or front-end Angular application :
    [UI](https://github.com/aboelsoud3/Pere-Angular-Demo)